Why Do We Work in Chad?

 Center for Reproductive Health & Fistula Repair, N’Djamena

 $150,600 in FY2018

 $231,500 in FY2014

 We provide grant support to this center through Women and Health Alliance International (WAHA).

 How will this help women in Chad?

 The Center for Reproductive Health and Fistula Repair was opened in 2011 and is the main fistula treatment and referral center in the country.
 Its strategic location in the capital city of N’Djamena makes treatment more accessible for women in Chad as well as neighboring countries like Niger and Cameroon.
-Outreach activities have also been focused in the Mandoul, Logone Occidental and Ouddai regions.
-Since 2011, our support has enabled the facility to double the number of hospital beds dedicated to fistula patients, refurbish an existing operating room, and open a second operating room.
-This support has also helped the center to improve facilities such as the kitchen and laundry room, and, most importantly, to steadily increase the number of surgeries to the point where the center has now successfully reached full capacity.
+Outreach activities have also been focused in the Mandoul, Logone Occidental, and Ouddai regions.
+Since 2011, Fistula Foundation support has enabled the facility to double the number of hospital beds dedicated to fistula patients, refurbish an existing operating room, and open a second operating room.
+This support has also helped the center improve facilities such as the kitchen and laundry room, and, most importantly, to steadily increase the number of surgeries to the point where the center has now successfully reached full capacity.
 More recently, WAHA has been able to expand their efforts to include a second treatment site, operating out of a district hospital in Abeche.

-Foundation support has also allowed doctors to undergo advanced training in fistula surgery by internationally renowned fistula experts, and nurses have been trained in effective pre- and post-operative patient care.
-This has allowed the facility to free up funds to introduce additional support services such as social reintegration, psychological counseling and basic skills training.
-The center hopes to to become a regional training center not only for Chadian doctors, but also for doctors from neighboring countries.
+Support from Fistula Foundation has also allowed doctors to undergo advanced training in fistula surgery by internationally renowned fistula experts, and nurses have been trained in effective pre- and postoperative patient care.
+This has allowed the facility in N’Djamena to free up funds to introduce additional support services including social reintegration, psychological counseling, and basic skills training.

 Where is Chad?